msb/cinema-show/README.md

   [a default is assumed](https://github.com/msb/cinema-show/blob/main/src/main/java/uk/me/msb/cinemashow/ShowProperties.java#L36).
 - If neither `blocksX` or `blocksY` is given, [`blocksX` is set to the maximum value](https://github.com/msb/cinema-show/blob/main/src/main/java/uk/me/msb/cinemashow/ShowProperties.java#L26).
+- If `showName` isn't given, it is given the name of the show folder.

 ## Running